-All non-EU/EEA employees must hold an appropriate Employment Permit in order to take up their employment with Trinity.
+All non-EEA employees must hold an appropriate Employment Permit in order to take up their employment with Trinity College Dublin.

-Employment Permits (with exception of the Hosting Agreement) are issued by the Department of Jobs, Enterprise and Innovation (DJEI).
+Employment Permits (with exception of the Hosting Agreement) are issued by the Department of Business, Enterprise and Innovation (DBEI).

 There is no need for a Labour Market Needs Test and allows for spouse and children to relocate immediately.

-A Critical Skills Permit is not renewable and after 2 years under such permit, the staff member must apply for long-term residency with the Dept. of Justice to maintain their eligibility to live and work in Ireland.
+A Critical Skills Permit is not renewable and after 2 years under such permit, the staff member must apply for long-term residency with the Department of Justice and Equality to maintain their eligibility to live and work in Ireland.

-Please note: the duration of the Spousal/Dependant Employment Permit will be linked to the duration of the main Employment Permit holder, even if the job offer is of a longer duration.
+Please note: the duration of the DPSEP will be linked to the duration of the main Employment Permit holder’s permit, even if the job offer is of a longer duration.

-- Hosting Agreements: Issued by the IUA (Irish Universities Association) on behalf of the Department of Jobs, Enterprise and Innovation in conjunction with the University and are only applicable for Research Staff (Assistants and/or Fellows).
+- Hosting Agreements: Issued by Human Resources on behalf of the Department of Business, Enterprise and Innovation in conjunction with the Euraxess (IUA) and are only applicable for Research Staff (Assistants and/or Fellows).